OpenMD/OpenMD/docs/INSTALL.md

 for parallel computing.
 A version of the MPI library is required if you want to run the multi-processor version of OpenMD

-* perl and python - interpreted scripting languages that some of the OpenMD utilities use to parse and process data files.
-The python scripts now depend on NumPy and SciPy.
+* python - An interpreted scripting language that some of the OpenMD utilities use to parse and process data files.
+Some python scripts also depend on NumPy and SciPy.

 * qhull – A computational geometry toolbox for computing convex hulls and Delaunay triangulations.  qhull is required for the